tytydraco/yessleep/out/When_I_was_a_Junior_Ranger_some_animals_saved_my_life_at_Crater_Lake.md

 “I think I’ve got it,” she said.

 “Okay!”
 I said excitedly.
 “Let’s go together from the top.
-One Two Three Four… Uh-huh, this my shit, all the…”
+One-Two-Three-Four… Uh-huh, this my shit, all the…”

 “Rebecca!” my mum yelled from behind.
 I quickly turned, my face warming up.
 “Language young lady!”
 She actually looked like she was trying to stop herself from laughing, and Lou *did* start laughing.